 It is in the best interest of students' welfare that persons who overdose or become intoxicated be brought to the attention of medical personnel.
 For that reason, and other University policies notwithstanding, it is University policy that no student seeking medical attention for intoxication or overdose shall be formally disciplined for the simple illegal use or underage possession of alcohol or other drugs, provided that the sole reason the student's intoxication or overdose was discovered by University officials arose from the seeking of medical care (by the affected student or by friends of the affected student).

-Immunity from disciplinary action for alcohol violations extends to individuals seeking help for the intoxicated student, but does not relieve a group of responsibility for violation of policy.
+Immunity from disciplinary action for alcohol violations extends to individuals seeking help for the intoxicated student, but does not relieve a group of responsibility for violation of policy; however, the fact that an organization sought help for an intoxicated student will be considered in determining any sanction for policy violations.
 Affected students immune from disciplinary action will be required to complete a course of evaluation counseling and, where indicated, treatment.
 Failure to complete the prescribed course can result in disciplinary action.

 Vanderbilt University will impose disciplinary sanctions on students, ranging from a warning or reprimand, to disciplinary probation, suspension, or expulsion and referral for state or federal prosecution, for violation of its alcohol and controlled substances policy.
 As is the case with violations of other University policies, sanctions imposed will be appropriate to the severity and circumstances of the violation.
 The student's previous record, attitude, and the seriousness of the offense will be taken into account in the determination of sanction.